umanovskis/baremetal-arm/doc/01_setup.md

 # Environment setup

-In this article, I'll cover the basic environment setup to get started with ARM bare-metal programming using an emulator.
+In this chapter, I'll cover the basic environment setup to get started with ARM bare-metal programming using an emulator.
 Some familiarity with using Linux is assumed.
 You don't need to be a Linux expert, but you should be able to use the command line and do some basic troubleshooting if the system doesn't behave as expected.

 ## Linux

 The first prerequisite is getting a Linux system up and running.
 Hopefully you are already familiar with Linux and have some kind of Linux running.
 Otherwise you should install Linux, or set up a virtual machine running Linux.

 If you are running Windows and want to run a virtual Linux, [VirtualBox](http://www.virtualbox.org) is recommended.
 As for Linux distributions, any modern distribution should be fine, although in some cases you might need to install software manually.
 I use Linux Mint Debian Edition, and double-check most of the work in a virtual machine running Ubuntu, which is the most popular Linux distribution for beginners.

 ## QEMU